roviedo/react-native-tutorial/README.md

     $ cd /path/to/PropertyFinder
     $ react-native run-ios

-- To view logs of the application run the following in the react-native application folder:
+- To view logs of the application run the following:
+    $ cd /path/to/PropertyFinder
     $ react-native log-ios